Shopify/mybench/_sources/writing-a-benchmark.rst.txt

 passed to the ``Event`` function to ensure thread safety.

 Calling ``ctx.Conn.Execute`` executes the query against the database.
 If an error occurs, it is returned to mybench.
-For this workload, since there is only a single query.
+For this workload, there is only a single query.

 The workload is configured in the ``NewReadLatestChirps`` function that initializes the struct.
-The most important lines are the lines that defines the ``Name`` of the workload, which is used for statistics reporting; and the ``WorkloadScale`` of the workload, which is the percentage (as expressed by a number between 0 and 1) of the events that should be allocated to this workload.
+The most important lines are the lines that define the ``Name`` of the workload, which is used for statistics reporting; and the ``WorkloadScale`` of the workload, which is the percentage (as expressed by a number between 0 and 1) of the events that should be allocated to this workload.